tcosmo/simcqca/README.md

 ## General
 - `ESC`: quit
 - `F`: outputs some performance information (FPS, vertex array size, etc..)
+## Camera
+- `C`: centers the view on the origin
+- `CTRL + ARROWS`: translates the view
+- `MOUSE WHEEL BUTTON`: translates the view following the mouse
+- `CTRL + MOUSE WHEEL UP/DOWN` or `CTRL + A/Z`: zoom in and out
 ## Rendering
 - `T`: whether to render text information or not.
-You should disable text rendering when a lot of cells are drawn for performance reasons.
-Text rendering will automatically be disabled when you have zoomed out to far.
-You can re enable it by pressing `T` but will consume a lot of CPU!
+Text rendering is quite efficient in the last versions of `simcqca` but it will automatically be disabled when you have zoomed out to far as it becomes to small to be readable.
+You can re enable it by pressing `T`.
+- `K`: enables colors for bit-carry-defined cells.
+One color per bit/carry possibility (0,0), (0,1), (1,0), (1,1).
 ## Simulation
 - `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag)